 Frankly, it’s a beautifully designed robotic vacuum that stands out from the crowd.

 Roomba 880 is another good-looking robotic vacuum that weighs 8.4-pounds and has a height of 3.6 inches and a width of 13.9 inches.

 Roomba 880 is one of the best-looking robotic vacuums.
 It’s true that liking a specific floor cleaner’s design is a matter of taste, but if we discuss this topic more globally, the majority of Roomba 880 owners are satisfied with the model’s looks.

 Roomba 880 is a robotic vacuum that maintains iRobot’s branded minimalistic look.
-A few weeks ago, I visited a friend out of town, who happens to own a Roomba 880.
-I must say that it looked pretty attractive and well-constructed.
+A few weeks ago, I visited a friend who happens to own a Roomba 880.
+Seeing the real thing, and not just a photo, I can vouch that it looked pretty attractive and well-constructed.

 When people decide to purchase robotic vacuums, the first thing they think about is the performance capabilities.
 In this particular case, it’s important to know if Roomba 870 and 880 can perform at an acceptable level.

 If these two robotic vacuums can’t meet our requirements and mostly underperform, we shouldn’t invest in such devices.
 So let’s talk more about this to avoid any misunderstandings.

 Roomba 870 is a notable robotic vacuum that is known for having a high-performance rate.
 Compared to ILIFE A4 and Roomba 650, the 870 works much better, more effectively, the battery lasts longer, and the navigation system has improved too.

 To begin with, Roomba 870 is relatively quiet.
 You might not be able to sleep while the robotic vacuum is running, but it’s possible to watch TV, listen to the radio or even read.